Do your MiniDV Tapes suffer from Digital Pixelation – Dropout?

 Maximize your Bitrate

 Furthermore, AV Workshop customizes each video transfer by using custom bitrates to allow maximum resolution, minimizing digital pixelation.
 Digital pixelation can occur when less than ideal bitrates are selected.
 For example, 8.0 or 9.0 mbps is the maximum bitrate allowed on a DVD.
 While this is the maximum bitrate allowed on a DVD for an mpeg-2 video under 1 hour, many other companies (mainly camera stores and big box stores) use 2 hour default settings which compresses the video quality by encoding the video at 4.0 mbps.
-As a result, video to DVD transfers done at big box stores like Costco, etc… end up looking highly compressed and pixelated.
+As a result, video to DVD transfers done at big box stores like Costco, or LegacyBox etc… end up looking highly compressed and pixelated.

 Here at AV Workshop in Redwood City of the San Francisco Bay Area, we manually digitize and enhance your home movies customizing every Video to DVD Transfer by using custom bitrates to allow maximum quality with no digital pixelation.
 For more info and pricing on Local Video to DVD Transfers within the San Jose / San Francisco Bay Area, please check out our website below or Click Here